oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-install.md

 ingress.extensions/web-ingress created
 ```

-Now you can go to the ingress ip address
+Now you can go to the ingress ip address for the linkerd UI

 - In your laptop web browser go to `https://<external IP>`